oracle-quickstart/oci-hpc-runbook-namd/Documentation/ManualDeployment.md

     <img src="https://github.com/oracle-quickstart/oci-hpc-runbook-parabricks/blob/main/images/CentOSSeetings.jpg" height="300">

  7. In the power options, set the Blank screen timeout to "Never".
-If you do get locked out of your user session, you can ssh to the instance and set a password for the ubuntu user.
+If you do get locked out of your user session, you can ssh to the instance and set a password for the opc user.
     ```
-    sudo passwd ubuntu
+    sudo passwd opc
     ```

 ## NAMD Installation